 Experienced marketers know that smart volume management is part of the sender reputation management, especially for high volume senders.
-If your list is smaller than 5000 emails, then this isn’t something you need to worry about and as long as you build your list overtime and increase sending volume gradually, this will never be your concern.
-Also, if you or your organization is a sender with an established reputation and a history of high volume sending, you can skip reading this article.
+If your list is smaller than 5000 emails, then this isn’t something you need to worry about and as long as you build your list overtime and increase sending volume gradually.
+Also, if you or your organization is a sender with an established reputation and a history of high volume sending, the volume isn’t as big of an issue as campaign engagement and future deliverability.

 - Just starting out with bulk campaigns for yourself or a client, or